-- The Thompson and Woodworth (2014) and Thompson and Barnes (2014) picture of a relationship between BAM1 and EHF1 through the oscillator model, with periods of 20-30 days (intermediate timescale); - The classical (quasi-steady) positive baroclinic feedback picture (e.g. Robinson 2000) where the storm tracks move with the jet shifts (this feedback is possible if the eddies are absorbed at a different latitude than their source region).
-This is reflected in the positive correlations at low frequencies between SAM1 and BAM2/EHF2, and between SAM2 and BAM3/EHF3, and in the regressions of EKE on low frequency SAM1,2 (see next section); and peaking around 10 days, and there are negative correlations (at zero lag) in high-pass data between SAM1 and BAM2 (see further discussion in section 5).
+• The Thompson and Woodworth (2014) and Thompson and Barnes (2014) picture of a relationship between BAM1 and EHF1 through the oscillator model, with periods of 20-30 days (intermediate time scale)

+- The classical (quasi steady) positive baroclinic feedback picture (e.g., Robinson 2000) where the storm tracks move with the jet shifts (this feedback is possible if the eddies are absorbed at a different latitude than their source region), which is reflected in the positive correlations at low frequencies between SAM1 and BAM2/EHF2, and between SAM2 and BAM3/EHF3, and in the regressions of EKE on low-frequency SAM1 and SAM2 (see next section) - The higher-frequency (synoptic time scale) picture of transient wave-mean flow interaction (e.g., Edmon et al. 1980), in which SAM1, SAM2, EMF1, EMF2, BAM2, BAM3, EHF2, and EHF3 all show power peaking around 10 days and there are negative correlations (at zero lag) in high-pass data between SAM1 and BAM2 (see further discussion in section 5).